manojrajgopal/coffee-shop/README.md

 For testing purpose

-I changed color to main file
+I changed color to main file in this project